Fdpep/luggage-storage-booking-platform/README.md

 - register and log in using email and password;
 - verify their account through OTP;
 - view partner locations on an interactive map;
-- open partner detail pages with information such as description, rules, prices, opening hours and location;
+- open partner detail pages with information such as description, rules, prices, opening hours, and location;
 - create luggage storage bookings through a guided multi-step flow;
 - select drop-off and pick-up date/time;
 - specify luggage quantities by size;